 Gary McClain, PhD, is a therapist, patient advocate, and writer who specializes in helping clients—as well as their family members and professional caregivers—deal with the emotional impact of chronic and life-threatening illnesses.

 The challenges of living with diabetes can get you down sometimes.
 When this happens, it’s only human nature to not feel like your usual, optimistic self.
-Sadness, frustration, or disappointment.
+Sadness, frustration, or disappointment may set in.
 You know, that “I just can’t deal with this anymore!” feeling.

 In a word: stress!